Kmeakin/walrus-report/src/20-reference.md

 ```

 ##### Error handling
-As well as potentially-missing data, algebraic datatypes can be used to
+As well as potentially-missing data, algebraic data types can be used to
 represent potentially-erroneous data: one variant for the "correct" data, and
 one for the data representing an error: